karastojko/mailio/README.md

 cd .\build
 cmake ..
 ```
 A solution file will be built, open it from Visual Studio and build the project.
+To install it, build the `INSTALL` project of the *mailio* solution, it copies
+also auxiliary files required by several tests.

 ### Microsoft Windows/MinGW ###